WorldPremier/helpMeRemember-App/README.md

 #Playwright =
   - Test button with key element attributes
   - Test Page Object modal through parametrized methods
   - Testing for simplicity yet engineered for intuitive use and high-performance capabilities.
+  - Testing for scenic Rendering